Sample Integration

 1. Enable Consumption

-Shipping is pre-configured to enable message consumption with a setting in conf/config.py
+Shipping is pre-configured to enable message consumption with a setting in conf/config.py:

 KAFKA_CONSUMER = '{"bootstrap.servers": "localhost:9092", "group.id": "als-default-group1", "auto.offset.reset":"smallest"}'

-, which takes care of the Kafka listening, thread management, and the handle
+When the server is started in api_logic_server_run.py, it invokes integration/kafka/kafka_consumer.py#flask_consumer.
+This calls the pre-supplied FlaskKafka, which takes care of the Kafka listening, thread management, and the handle annotation used below.

-was inspired by the work of Nimrod (Kevin) Maina, in this project.
+FlaskKafkawas inspired by the work of Nimrod (Kevin) Maina, in this project.
 Many thanks!

 2. Configure a mapping

-As we did for our OrderB2B Custom Resource, we configure an OrderToShip
+As we did for our OrderB2B Custom Resource, we configure an OrderToShip mapping class to map the message onto our SQLAlchemy Order object.

 3. Provide a Message Handler

-We provide the order_shipping
+We provide the order_shipping handler in integration/kafka/kafka_consumer.py:

 -